-With the largest gender size discrepancy in the animal kingdom, a male blanket octopus weighs 40,000 times less than the female.
+With the largest sex size discrepancy in the animal kingdom, a male blanket octopus weighs 40,000 times less than the female.

 The Blanket Octopus gets its name from its female counterpart: rarely-seen and super-sized, the female blanket octopus has a long, fleshy ‘cape’ enclosing its tentacles.
 This cape makes the octopus appear larger and more intimidating to potential predators.
 Though the female blanket octopus is already large—growing to around 2 metres in length!

-In contrast, the male blanket octopus measures a mere 2.4cm—smaller than a walnut—meaning the blanket octopus have the largest gender size discrepancy in the animal kingdom!
+In contrast, the male blanket octopus measures a mere 2.4cm—smaller than a walnut—meaning the blanket octopus have the largest sex size discrepancy in the animal kingdom!

 #Habitat and diet